Pennebaker/craftcms-thearchitect/README.md

 Example files can be found in the `library` directory

 ## Exported Constructs
 If you want to provide json files to be loaded throught the CP.
-Put the files in `craft/plugins/thearchitect/content` If using v1.6.0 the folder for these files is `craft/config/thearchitect`.
+Put the files in `craft/config/thearchitect`.
+If using a version prior to v1.6.0 the folder for these files is `craft/plugins/thearchitect/content`.

+## Migration File
+The migration file is named `_master_.json` and located inside the folder with the other json files listed above.

 ## JSON Schema
 The example / syntax schemas are located on the [Repo's Wiki](https://github.com/Pennebaker/craftcms-thearchitect/wiki)